ABS-CBN Corporation

-ABS-CBN Corporation (Note: Also known alternatively and secondarily since August 2007, and formerly primarily from February 1, 1967 to September 23, 1972 and September 14, 1986 to August 2007 as ABS-CBN Broadcasting Corporation.) is a Filipino media company based in Quezon City, Metro Manila, Philippines.
-It is the largest entertainment television and film production, program syndication provider, film distributor and media conglomerate in the Philippines.
+ABS-CBN Corporation (Note: Also known as ABS-CBN Broadcasting/ABS-CBN Broadcasting Corporation, ABS-CBN Corporate, ABS-CBN Group, ABS-CBN, Inc., and "its parent company" or "its parent" in referring to the namesake media network at the terms and conditions of websites of the media company's sectors, and shortened to ABS-CBN Broadcasting Corp., ABS-CBN Corp., or simply as ABS-CBN.
+The name is a backronym of the formerly two separated companies Alto Broadcasting System – Chronicle Broadcasting Network.) is a Philippine media company based in Quezon City, Metro Manila, Philippines.
+It is the largest entertainment television and film production, program syndication provider, film distributor and media company in the Philippines.
 It is a subsidiary of Lopez Holdings Corporation, which is owned by the López family.
 ABS-CBN was formed by the merger of Alto Broadcasting System (ABS) and Chronicle Broadcasting Network (CBN).
-The conglomerate is also metonymically called as "Ignacia" aside from "Kapamilya" due to the location of its headquarters ABS-CBN Broadcasting Center along Mother Ignacia Street in Quezon City.
+Aside from "Kapamilya" as the company's and namesake television network's metonym, it is also metonymically called "Ignacia" due to the location of its headquarters ELJ Communications Center along Mother Ignacia Street in Quezon City.

 ABS was founded in 1946 by American electronics engineer James Lindenberg as Bolinao Electronics Corporation (BEC).
 In 1952, BEC was renamed Alto Broadcasting System (ABS) with its corporate name, Alto Sales Corporation after Judge Antonio Quirino, brother of President Elpidio Quirino, purchased the company and later launched the first TV station in the country, DZAQ-TV on October 23, 1953.
 The company that would later be merged with ABS to form ABS-CBN was founded in 1956 as Chronicle Broadcasting Network, Inc. (CBN) by Eugenio Lopez Sr. and his brother Fernando Lopez, who was the sitting Vice President of the Philippines.
 A year later, the Lopezes acquired ABS.
 The ABS-CBN brand was first used on television in 1961.

-The conglomerate became known as ABS-CBN Broadcasting Corporation on February 1, 1967.
-It then changed its name to ABS-CBN Corporation in August 2007 where it dropped the word "Broadcasting" on primary uses, to signify its diversification.
-Due to the change in the conglomerate's name, the ABS-CBN Broadcasting Corporation name is now used as the company's alternative and secondary name in certain contexts.
+The company became known as ABS-CBN Broadcasting Corporation (or simply as ABS-CBN Broadcasting) from 1963 to September 23, 1972 and again since its relaunch on September 14, 1986.
+On August 21, 2007, the company began to use the ABS-CBN Corporation name to signify its diversification where both names are now alternatively used since then.
 The common shares of ABS-CBN were first traded on the Philippine Stock Exchange in July 1992 under the ticker symbol ABS.

-Due to being denied for another 25-year free-to-air broadcasting franchise by the Philippine Congress, the conglomerate now mainly focuses on working as a content company, which includes producing television programs, films and other entertainment contents and distributions.
+Due to being denied another 25-year free-to-air broadcasting franchise by the Philippine Congress, the company now mainly focuses on working as a content company, which includes production and distribution of television programs, films and other entertainment material.